EOMMINHO/HangOnServer/README.md

 ## Deploy

-command "npm start" will start the server with PORT 5000.
+command "npm start" will start the server with PORT written in .env file.

 ## API call